Formyselfonly/MemoryRepository_for_AI_NPC/README.md

 # 2.Guide for read-MemoryRepository for AI NPC

+This guide describes the content of each chapter.

 ## Architecture of MemoryRepository

 - Introduces the structure of the MemoryRepository,which include three part:Memory Room, Memory Interaction, and Memory Renewal Mechanism.